SDM-TIB/EABlock/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4965732.svg)](https://doi.org/10.5281/zenodo.5779773)

 # ![EABlock](https://github.com/SDM-TIB/EABlock/blob/main/eablock_logo.png "EABlock")
+EABlock is an engine-agnostic computational block to solve the problem of entity alignment as part of a declarative knowledge graph creation pipeline.
+EABlock is composed of a set of functions defined using function ontology and can be called from RML mapping rules and an efficient strategy to evaluate them.
+The functions in EABlock rely on another engine for solving the tasks of named entity recognition (NER) and entity linking (EL) that are required for entity alignment.
+For instance Falcon2.0 which performs both NER and EL.
+The interpreter of the EABLock follows eager evaluation strategy which enables the execution of EABLock functions prior to the execution of the RML mapping rules.

 ![pipeline](https://github.com/SDM-TIB/EABlock/blob/main/presentation_interpretation.png "pipeline")

 ## Publication:
 EABlock research paper titled: "EABlock: A Declarative Entity Alignment Block for Knowledge Graph Creation Pipelines" is accepted and will be presented at SAC2022 conference in April2022.